Williamsoditi/Pizza-hub/README.md

 + CSS3 - This was used to style the webpage
 + Bootstrap 5 -Webpage styling.
 + Javascript -  This was used to make the webpage interactive.
-+ jQuery - This was used to make the webpage dynamic
++ jQuery - This was used to make the webpage dynamic.
 ## Contact information
 + Author E-mail ; `williamsoditi99@gmail.com `
 + Phone Number: +254 712345678

 ## Known bugs
-There exists a bug on the receipt, an undefined value of the values present
+There exists a bug on the receipt, an undefined value of the values present.

 ## Copyright and license information
 Copyright (c) 2022 Williams Oditi